 The significant unobservable inputs used in the fair value measurement of the Company's Series B warrants as of March 31, 2018 were a 28% weighted average cost of capital and a Series A dividend yield of 4%, and expected holding periods, volatility factors and risk-free interest rates for each respective exit scenario, including an IPO, strategic exit and second attempt at an IPO if the initial IPO is unsuccessful.
-A significant increase in the volatility factor, risk-free interest rate, Series B dividend yield or expected holding periods excluding the IPO in isolation could result in a significantly higher value for the Series B warrants.
-A significant increase in the discount rate, Series A dividend yield or expected holding period for the IPO in insolation could result in a significantly lower value for the Series B warrants.
+A significant increase in the volatility factor, risk-free interest rate, Series B dividend yield or expected holding periods excluding the IPO in isolation could result in a significant increase in the discount rate, Series A dividend yield or expected holding period for the IPO in insolation could result in a significantly lower value for the Series B warrants.